icon-project/icon-sdk-python/README.md

 # Returns an estimated step value
 estimate_step = icon_service.estimate_step(transaction)

-# Adds some margin value to the estimated step
+# Adds some margin to the estimated step
 estimate_step += 10000

 # Returns the signed transaction object having a signature with the same raw transaction and the estimated step